screw/spp/README.txt

         retransmissions) where the underlying connections have negotiated (and correctly use) the Time Stamp option.
 In such cases, retransmissions will always differ by their TSval field.

+        If you find spp is generating implausibly high RTTs from time to time (such as when the hash fails to disambiguate a retransmitted TCP segment at MON from its orignal seen at REF), use a custom "-# <hashcode>" to hash over additional fields.

+        If you find spp is not generating RTT estimates, use a custom "-# <hashcode>" to hash over fewer fields.
+(For example, don't hash over TCP sequence or acknowledgement numbers if a middle-box is rewriting these fields mid-path.
+Otherwise spp will fail to match a packet seen at REF with the same packet seen at MON.)

    6.2 Clock Synchronisation

         The SPP algorithm does not strictly require clocks at REF and MON to be